AguHDS/Backups/README.md

 # Backups (in progress)
 This app will let you store images and leveling up your account to gain benefits.

-### Features that are already implemented:
+### Features already implemented:

-* Securiy flow for accounts using token rotation
+* Secure flow for auth
-* Profiles where users can upload images to their sections
+* Password recovery system via email
+* Dashboard displaying stats about user storage
+* Editable profile with bio, online status, and sections for uploads
+* Storage based on user uploads
 * Optimized images with Cloudinary SDK
-* Make your sections public/private
 * Admin Dashboard to manage users and their profile

 ### Features in progress: